BlueBrain/nexus/src/main/paradox/docs/api/admin/admin-orgs-api.md

 ## Deprecate an organization

-Locks the organization, so no further operations can be performed on the resource or on the children resources.
+Locks the organization, so that no further operations can be performed on the resource or on the child resources.

 Deprecating an organization is considered to be an update as well.